 Other ways you can show your appreciation without tipping

-Tipping isn’t always the most valuable way of showing your appreciation!
-A referral is the ‘tip’ that keeps on giving.
-Making it a point to share your photographer’s information with friends and family members who are getting married soon is something any photographer values.
+Tipping isn’t always the most valuable way of showing your appreciation! 😮 A referral is the ‘tip’ that keeps on giving.
+Make it a point to share your photographer’s information with friends, family and coworkers who are getting married soon!
+And don’t forget to tag them and shout them out when you post your wedding photos on socials!

 Writing online reviews

-Writing a review is also an absolutely excellent way of showing your photographer you care about them!
-It takes you 15 minutes to write and will help increase the visibility of their business online, bolster trust and provide excellent social proof for years to come.
+Writing a review is also an absolutely excellent way of showing your photographer your appreciation!
+It takes you 10-15 minutes to write and will help increase the visibility of their business online, bolster trust and provide excellent social proof for years to come.
 That is beyond anything that can even be purchased!

 Want to go above and beyond?
 Ask if your photographer would like a video testimonial that they can use in their marketing.
 A simple video made on your phone is so helpful because it conveys authentic praise from a real client.